SoftBank Robotics America · Web Portal + Mobile

 The Problem

-The initial brief was straightforward: build a dashboard that shows ROI.
-Give clients data that proves the robots are worth the investment.
-Coverage area, runtime, routes completed.
-We built it.
-It wasn't enough.
+The initial brief was straightforward, build a dashboard that shows ROI.
+Give clients data proving the robots are worth the investment.
+We surfaced coverage area, runtime, routes completed and we learned it wasn't enough.

 What customer interviews actually revealed

 Sitting in on customer-facing calls, a different problem kept surfacing.
-Distributors weren't losing deals because clients doubted the robot's efficiency — they were losing deals because clients had no way to defend the purchase internally.
+Distributors weren't losing deals because clients doubted the robot's efficiency.
 A facilities manager couldn't prove a cleaning happened to a skeptical tenant.
 A building owner couldn't dispute a false complaint from a lessee.

 The gap wasn't ROI.
 It was verifiability.
-Cleaning has always been taken on faith — no paper trail, no timestamps, no record.
-Whiz units generate exactly that data.
-The design problem shifted: not "show efficiency metrics" but "create a defensible record of every clean."
+Cleaning has always been taken on faith, no paper trail, no timestamps, no record.
+Whiz units generated this data.
+The design problem shifted from showing efficiency metrics to how might we create a defensible record of every clean?

 the constraint